manaspros/AttendanceApp/README.md

 The IIIT Naya Raipur Attendance App is a simple mobile application built with **React Native** that allows students to easily mark their attendance for selected courses.
 The app offers a clean and interactive interface for managing attendance and provides real-time attendance percentage tracking.

-## Features
+### Features:

-- 📚 **Mark Attendance**: Mark your attendance for selected courses with ease.
+- **Mark Attendance** 📝: Students can mark attendance for the courses they are enrolled in.
+- **View Attendance** 📊: Check the current attendance percentage for each course.
+- **Interactive UI** 🎨: The app has a clean, simple, and interactive UI that enhances usability.
-- 📊 **Attendance Tracking**: View and track your attendance percentage for each course customised for each semester.
+- **Course Management** 📚: Easily manage and track attendance for selected courses.
-- 🖥️ **Interactive UI**: A simple and user-friendly interface that makes attendance marking and viewing seamless.
+- **Cross-Platform Support** 📱: Built with React Native, the app works on both Android and iOS devices.

+---

+### Purpose
+This app aims to automate and simplify the process of attendance marking, reducing manual work and helping students keep track of their attendance in real-time.
+It is especially useful for remote learning and maintaining up-to-date attendance records. 🚀

+---

+### Technologies Used:
+- **React Native** ⚛️: The app is built using React Native for cross-platform mobile development.
+- **Local Storage** 📥: For storing and retrieving attendance data.

+---

 ## Setup Instructions